 Now, My Retina Tracker will become available to all US patients with a clinical diagnosis of an inherited retinal disease (IRD).
 With over 6,000 patients tested to date, and hundreds more tested monthly, the program aims to further grow the largest volume IRD genetic testing program in the United States.

 “With the increasing number of therapies being developed, an accurate genetic diagnosis is critical for any person affected with an inherited retinal disease.
 We are also encouraged by the large number of patients enrolling in the registry who are continuing to drive progress in the field, including access to clinical trials.
-Our goal is to test over 20,000 IRD patients in this program within the next few years,” says Brian Mansfield, Executive Vice President Research, interim Chief Scientific Officer from the Foundation Fighting Blindness.
+Our goal is to test over 20,000 IRD patients in this program within the next few years,” said Brian Mansfield, executive vice president research and interim chief scientific officer from the Foundation Fighting Blindness.

 - The My Retina Tracker genetic testing program is expanding to be an open access, no-cost program for patients with a clinical diagnosis of an inherited retinal disease.